ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 An Attest Key triple (`attest-key-triples` in {{sec-comid-triples}}) relates one or more cryptographic keys to an Attesting Environment (as identified by `environment` and `mkey`).
 The cryptographic attestation keys are wielded by an Attesting Environment.
-Attestation keys may be asserted via Evidence, Reference Values, or Endorsements.

 The attestation keys may have been used to sign Evidence or may be held in reserve for use at a later time.